 To use it, apply daily to your brows and leave on overnight.
 The oil may cause an allergic reaction called dermatitis in some people.
 Before using tea tree oil for your eyebrows, test the product on a small area of your skin, such as your arm.

 While tea tree oil may be lauded as an alternative treatment for growing thicker eyebrows, there aren’t any scientific studies that back up these claims.
-As the National Center for Complementary and Integrative Health (NCCIH) reports, few studies have been conducted in humans.
+As the reports, few studies have been conducted in humans.
 Of these, the only promising outcomes for tea tree oil include treatments for acne and fungal infections.

 Lavender oil is perhaps best known for its calming effects.
 When applied topically, it’s also thought to combat hair loss.

 Massage lavender extracts into the brow area daily for a relaxing ritual.
 You should never take lavender orally, as it can be poisonous.
 If you have allergies, you should also test the oil on another part of your skin.
 The product can cause rashes in some people.